wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

   None
 ```

 To start the HTTP server capability provider, again use the web UI and click **Start Provider** and then select _From Registry_.
 Supply the OCI URL `wasmcloud.azurecr.io/httpserver:0.14.6` and leave the _link name_ set to `default`.
-You should now see this capability provider running, and after a short time it should report its status as Healthy.
+You should now see this capability provider running, and within 30 seconds it should report its status as Healthy.

 ![dashboard3](./washboard3.png)